 A call for participation is sent out to scientists according to a specified topic.
 Scientists are free to talk about their research, the species they are working on, fun field anecdote, etc. Video submission is received and will be edited by the ExplorerHome team.

 Videos are in the scientist’s mother tongue with subtitles either in English or Malagasy.
 Here is an example of “Happy place” featuring Primatology

 Unlike the other ExplorerHome programs, SCiTia encourages the public to share and contribute to scientific data (such as vernacular name and species record).

 - The Totem&SCiTia program allows Malagasy scouts to share the vernacular name of their totem, and scientists are sharing the scientific information about those totems.
 Both are gaining knowledge and exchanging information through the program.

 - Voninala&SCiTia program is ExplorerHome’s program focusing on teaching and encouraging the use of iNaturalist for the public at large, this to encourage exploration and documentation of the nature surrounding us and beginning in our garden.
 Learn more here.

 Total budget: $750/month

-To achieve its mission and to run its field-based as well as online programs, ExplorerHome is collaborating with local organizations (For examples: NGO Sadabe for the “SciOut” program in Mahatsinjo forest, GERP Madagascar for the “SciOut” program in the Maromizaha’s NAP, private school “La Printanière” for the 2019 Bioblitz, etc).
+ExplorerHome collaborates with local organizations (For examples: NGO Sadabe for the “SciOut” program in Mahatsinjo forest, GERP Madagascar for the “SciOut” program in the Maromizaha’s NAP, private school “La Printanière” for the 2019 Bioblitz, etc).

-ExplorerHome was able to run its field-based program with one-year funding from National Geographic Society, online program is funded by a private donor as well as personal funds.
+ExplorerHome was able to run its field-based program with one-year funding from National Geographic Society.
+The online program is funded by a private donor as well as personal funds.
 We are constantly applying for grants to support our programs.